nathan-cox830/Cox-Data-Science-Portfolio/TidyData-Project/README.md

   2. Every column is a variable
   3. Every cell is a corresponding piece of data

+This notebooks provides an opportunity to **learn** about tidy data, **explore** real data, and **gain** important insights.

 After tidy data principles are applied, this complicated dataset can be condensed into just **three** important columns!

-Then, it can be visualized and analyzed.
+Then it can be visualized and analyzed.
 I hope you find this project insightful and enjoy it!

 Here's a sneak peek of one of my visualizations, which shows the gender distribution of medals by sport!